Our review is at the Department of Education. Read it on the govenment website HERE. Many reactions are sent directly to us. Below are some samples.

 They have sent their own review that you can read HERE on the government's page!
 A small sample of their sharp critique:

 During the period of apartheid, home education was illegal in South Africa.
 The parents Andre and Bokkie Meintjies were jailed in 1994, and their children were placed in an orphanage, because they educated their children at home.
-However a few years later the Nelson Mandela government legalised home education in South Africa with the publication of the South African School Act in 1996.
-Since it was legalised, homeschooling has grown exponentially in South Africa.
+However a few years later the Nelson Mandela government legalized home education in South Africa with the publication of the South African School Act in 1996.
+Since it was legalized, homeschooling has grown exponentially in South Africa.

 Vi är en svensk familj som sedan två år tillbaka bor i Australien.
 Efter två års diskuterande och informationsletande om olika skolor och system så har vi beslutat att hemskola vår son.Eftersom vi är egna företagare och kan styra vår egen tid har han aldrig behövt gå på dagis.
 Vi tror att det är just därför som han sedan länge med stort allvar sagt att han inte vill gå i skolan.
 Och när vi berättade vårt beslut om att ansöka om hemskolning så blev han så lugn och lättad.
 Känns som ett bra beslut för hela familjen.